TortugaAttack/pen-testing/windows/README.md

 ## Shells

-Next to evil-winrm, meterpreter shells and reverse shells you can get access using psexec.py
+Next to evil-winrm, meterpreter shells and reverse shells you can get access using impackets psexec.py

 ```bash
 psexec.py DOMAIN/USER:PASSWORD@IP